-Emergency alerts are posted in garrison social media venues (Facebook and Twitter) and sent out as alerts via the AtHoc system.
+Emergency alerts are posted in garrison social media venues and sent out as alerts via the Alert! system.
 Emergency messages may also be placed on this website and on-post marquees, or sent through Big Voice loudspeakers and housing email and phone number lists.
 For more information, visit our Emergency Management program website.

 Can guests use Army fitness centers and gyms?

 Active duty Soldiers, retirees and their spouses are allowed a guest in the physical fitness centers.
 The guest must be in the presence of and be supervised by their sponsor.
 Guests are not authorized during weekday physical training, or PT, hours.
 Visit https://hawaii.armymwr.com/ for more information.

 How do I properly dispose of American flags?

 The public can drop off the flags at any of the following locations: VFW posts, Elks Lodges, the Punchbowl Memorial of the Pacific and American Legion Department of Hawaii.

 How do I get on post?

 Information about entry requirements can be found on the Visitor Information page.